 What every student should do prior to your advising meeting

 Each student should make an attempt to view the courses offered during the semester for which they are registering prior to their appointment.
-If your advising period starts prior to courses being officially announced by the university, then utilizing the previous semester will help in selecting classes (e.g., Registering for spring 2016?
-Then look at the courses that were offered in spring 2015).
+If your advising period starts prior to courses being officially announced by the university, then utilizing the previous semester will help in selecting classes (e.g., Registering for spring?
+Then look at the courses that were offered last spring).
 Doing this little bit of work in advance allows the registration appointment to move smoothly, and prevents the student from looking foolish.

 Other advising period advice/considerations

 - For courses that have a known following course (e.g., IE 48600 follows IE 38600) nearly all students take them sequentially.
 If you are in IE 38600 one semester, then you should be moving on to IE 48600 the next.
 Other courses where this is important include MA 26500 and IE 33500; ME 27000 and NUCL 27300; and IE 33500 and IE 38300.
 See a sample plan of study, indicating the normal timings for courses.